 Transport for London has opened up up a greater chunk of its data to app developers in a drive to make it easier for Londoners to navigate by bike.

-Challenging developers to improve their navigation services for cyclists, the information is now available here and combines previously available data, including cycle parking locations and the availability of hire bikes from 780 docking stations.
+London has been called by some the worst UK city for cyclists.
+Challenging App developers to improve their navigation services for cyclists to improve this statistic, the information is now available here and combines previously available data, including cycle parking locations and the availability of hire bikes from 780 docking stations.
 New Superhighways and Quietways will be added as they open, something which former Cycling Commissioner Andrew Gilligan has this week blogged on, stating progress is moving far too slowly.

 At the base of today’s press announcement TfL reiterates that London’s Healthy Streets Portfolio ambition, on which £2.1 billion is to be spent, includes doubling the annual average spend on cycling for transport.
 Campaigners, including Gilligan, argue that while additional funding is welcomed, on many fronts the delays and dilution of plans is costing Londoner’s health and safety.